ibm-datapower/interconnect-labs/IC17-6381-DataPower-DevOps/README.md

 In the lab, the virtual machine was simply Ubuntu 14.04 with `docker` and `docker-compose` installed.
 The lab is written with this in mind, but with small adjustments it can be run on any Docker system.

+The video https://www.youtube.com/watch?v=lbd0oIQfhdM shows how DataPower development and continuous integration can work together -- it uses the CI system set up as part of this lab.

 ## Erratta:

 Common questions during the lab: